 - monitoring marine mammal populations and protecting important habitats from disturbance along the Atlantic, Arctic, and Pacific coasts;

 - developing selective fishing methods to ensure that fish and other aquatic species at risk are not caught accidentally in nets set for other species;

 - involving Aboriginal communities in the conservation of declining fish species in British Columbia; and

 - sponsoring community-based projects in New Brunswick and Prince Edward Island to restore riverbanks and prevent soil erosion.

 Partnerships are the key to making stewardship a successful conservation tool in Canada.
 Federal and provincial governments encourage action by providing scientific information, technical assistance and economic incentives.
 Non-governmental organizations help private landowners and concerned citizens identify and implement effective stewardship activities.
 Many other partners are also involved, including resource users, fishers, Aboriginal organizations, educational institutions and community organizations.

 Program Goals and Objectives

-Protecting habitat and contributing to the recovery of species at risk are the HSP's main goals.
-The program focuses on results in three main areas:
+Protecting habitat and contributing to the recovery of species at risk as well as preventing species from becoming a conservation concern are the HSP's main goals.

 By stimulating the creation of a larger pool of funds and the formation of partnerships, the HSP is able to fund activities that support its core objectives.